-If Bird of Paradise (Strelitzia Nicola) looks a little discolored and droopy, it must be indicating some issues with the growing environment.
-It may all start with yellow leaves.
+If Bird of Paradise (Strelitzia Nicola) leaves look a little droopy and discolored or yellow, it often indicates some issues with the growing environment.

-Bird of Paradise foliage grows frayed and wild naturally, but indications of browning and yellowing are less standard.
+Bird of Paradise foliage grows frayed and wild, but indications of browning and yellowing are less standard.

 Table of Contents Show